Top 7 Oil Pulling Benefits Explained: Does It Really Work?

 What Oils Should Be Used For Oil Pulling?

-In addition to the lower concentration of omega-6, Coconut Oil is widely thought to have a superior taste, which makes it a popular choice among Oil Pullers.
-Another option is organic Avocado Oil – the cold pressed and all-natural nature of the oil is thought to make it a great choice for cleansing.
+In addition to the lower concentration of omega-6, Coconut Oil is widely thought to have a superior taste.
+This makes it a popular choice among Oil Pullers.
+Another option is organic Avocado Oil – the cold-pressed and all-natural nature of the oil is thought to make it a great choice for cleansing.

-Finally, Castor Oil is a go-to choice for Oil Pullers whose primary concern is teeth whitening, as Castor is thought to have a strong effect on plaque removal and the natural cleaning of teeth in particular.
+If your primary concern is teeth whitening, castor oil is the way to go.
+Castor has a strong effect on plaque removal and the natural cleaning of teeth in particular.

-After all of this talk about how wonderful and effective Oil Pulling can be, I just had to try it myself, didn’t I?
+After all of this talk about how wonderful and effective Oil Pulling can be, I just had to try it myself.
 Not that I’m necessarily the “ideal” Oil Pulling candidate, to be fair.
 My oral health has always been on the strong side, my pearly whites have been looking pretty white, and I’ve been pretty healthy overall.
-However, Oil Pulling can help more than those in noticeable duress – as I myself learned.
+However, Oil Pulling can help more than those in noticeable duress -- as I myself learned.

 As previously stated, my teeth have always looked pretty good as I have always been orally hygienic.
-However, what I didn’t realize is that my teeth whiteness still had a ways to go.
+However, my teeth could be so much whiter.
 I noticed my teeth begin to brighten after just a few days!
-After two weeks, friends were already asking where I had gotten my teeth cleaned.
+After two weeks, my friends were asking where I had gotten my teeth cleaned.

 The good news is, a very large percentage of our population does practice some kind of mouth-cleansing process, whether it be tooth brushing, flossing, or even just use of mouth wash.
 However, if you want to be doing all you can to maximize these efforts, you should be Oil Pulling.
 Taking care of your mouth is one of the most important things you can do in order to ensure health and quality of life.

 A simple, safe measure, Oil Pulling can be the difference between you and a healthier mouth and a brighter smile.
 Ultimately there’s no way of knowing exactly what Oil Pulling can do for you until you actually try it.
-This why there’s no better research to be done than to Oil Pull yourself and experience its effects.
-A regimen of daily treatments for at least two weeks is recommended in order to get the full effect.
+Therefore you don’t need to do any more research than to Oil Pull yourself and experience its effects.
+You should do it once a day for two weeks to get the full effect.
 Get started today and see what you’ve been missing!